davidus98/davidus98/README.md

 # Hi, I'm David

 Welcome to my GitHub profile!
-I'm a passionate full stack development, and I love working on cool projects and learning new things.
+I'm a passionate about full stack development, and I love working on cool projects and learning new things.

 ## 🌱 About Me
 - 🔭 I’m currently working on my portfolio website.